Eat & Drink

 This is a special preservation area full of elegant, understated traditional wooden buildings with red lanterns hanging outside bearing the district's emblem of a white plover.
 As you wander in and out of the tiny lanes, you may well spot a geisha on her way to an appointment.

-In late spring, Kaburenjo Theater hosts the annual Kamogawa Odori dances, which feature the district's geisha (or geiko, as they are called in Kyoto) and maiko apprentices, in lavish costume.
+In late spring, Kaburenjo Theater hosts the annual Kamogawa Odori dances, which feature the district's geisha and maiko apprentices, in lavish costume.

 Riverside dining in the summer

 There are close to 100 of these platforms set up each summer.
-Since they are very popular with locals and visitors, reservations may be necessary.
+Since they are very popular with locals and visitors, reservations are advised.